xzel23/utility/README.md

 ## Changes

+### Version 8.0.1

+ - change argument of XmlUtil.format() from Document to its superclass Node

 ### Version 8

  - DomUtil renamed to XmlUtil, methods are instance methods now so that instaneces using different DocumentBuilder and Transformer implementations can be used